CosmicFluke/automated-trading-simulator/competition.md

 Ninja Trader 7

-    - Our Product will target beginner audience, who may not necessarily be comfortable with trading or even understand how it works.
+    - Our Product will target the beginner audience, who may not necessarily be comfortable with trading or even understand how it works.

     - Ninja Trader targets very advanced users/traders.